jorgecarpioherrero-rgb/MA-Thesis-Code-----Possession-Protection-Protest/README.md

 If you use this code, please cite:

-> Carpio Herrero, J. (2026). *Possession, Protection, Protest: State-Gendered Violence and Male Mobilization under Varying Social Gender Expectations*.
+> Carpio Herrero, J. (2026). *Possession, Protection, Protest: State-Gendered Violence and Male Mobilization: The Moderating Role of Social Gender Expectations?*.
 MA Thesis, Universidad Carlos III de Madrid.

 ## Contact